KTH-EXPECA/CLEAVE/docs/source/_build/html/_sources/usage.rst.txt

 - :code:`actuators`: A collection of instances of subclasses of |Actuator|.

+- *(Optional)* :code:`output_dir`: This string should contain a path to a directory where the output metrics of the Plant will be written to (see :ref:`plant_output` for details on the output files).
+If omitted, this variable defaults to :code:`./plant_metrics/`.

 Putting together our examples from the previous subsections, an example configuration file for the simple dummy :code:`ExampleState` discussed previously would look something like the following:

 .. literalinclude:: ../../examples/dummy_plant.py